sgerrand/radiant-ray-extension/README.markdown

 Overview
 ========

 Ray is just a rake file with some tasks that simplify the installation, disabling, enabling and uninstallation of Radiant extensions.
-Although Ray relies on GitHub (as the extension host) it does not rely on the `git` command, if you don't have `git` installed then the Ruby HTTP library is used to download compressed archives.
+Although Ray relies on GitHub (as the extension host) it does not rely on the `git` command, if you don't have `git` installed then the Ruby Open-URI library is used to download compressed archives.

 To use Ray you need `git` or `tar` installed in addition to the normal Radiant stack; Windows users probably need one of those "unixy" environment things since Ray does occasionally call out to system tools (I really don't know about Windows though).
 Ray **only** supports the `git` <abbr title="Source Code Management">SCM</abbr>; although I'd happily accept a patch that used `git`'s tools to access CVS, SVN or whatever else it can handle.
 If you need to install extensions from other sources you should use Radiant's built-in `script/extension install` command which can handle a wide variety of installation types.